CLAMP participants (kubernetes, http) Smoke Tests

 helm repo add nginx-stable https://helm.nginx.com/stable

-The participants can be started from the clamp repository by executing the following maven command from the appropriate directories.
+The participants can be started from the clamp repository by executing the following command line from the appropriate directories.
 The participants will be started and get registered to the Automation composition runtime.

 Navigate to the directory “participant/participant-impl/participant-impl-kubernetes/” and start kubernetes participant.